Auckland motorway warning: Smoke from house fire billows across lanes

 Auckland motorists are being warned to take extra care after a house fire sent smoke billowing across a busy motorway.

-Video released by Waka Kotahi showed vehicles disappearing into a thick cloud of smoke on the city's Southwestern Motorway.
+Video released by Waka Kotahi New Zealand Transport Agency showed vehicles disappearing into a thick cloud of smoke on the city's Southwestern Motorway.

 The fire in Māngere follows earlier disruption that saw two crashes block the right southbound lane of the Southwestern Motorway near the Mahunga Dr off-ramp.